dustin/dustin.sallings.org/_posts/2009-09-23-spymemcached-optimizations.markdown

 ## What You Need to Do

-If you're using spymemcached, upgrade and you get the optimizations.
+If you're using [spymemcached][spymemcached], upgrade and you get the optimizations.

 If you're a client author, see how much better things are for your users as you make broader use of quiet operations of the binary